JDonnellyCodeInstitute/bespoke-brushwork/README.md

     [Wireframe Mobile - Nav Open](assets/images/readme/wire-home-burger-menu-mobile.png)

     The final product did move away from this slightly, for example:
-      - 'The Home of Specialized Art Commissions' became the hero-image cover text rather than aligning with the logo as it made better use of space.
+      - 'The Home of Specialized Art Commissions' became the hero image cover text rather than aligning with the logo as it made better use of space.
       - The same is true of the nav which was planned as a separate, three-piece tab.
       - The hero image itself, instead of being a looped video, was more logical as a reel of the artist's work.
       - The About Us section, rather than a block of text next to an image, looked much better with the image being overlaid in the background.